fxcollot/openHaloDocumentation/openHaloDocumentation.md

 ```bash
 uid=1000(halo) gid=1000(halo) groups=1000(halo)
 ```
-> Beginner tip: OpenHalo should be run as the halo user to avoid permission issues.
+> Note: OpenHalo should run as halo to avoid permission issues.
+For extra security, you can lock halo from SSH login.

 Switch to the halo user:
 ```bash